Work on conflict resolution

 • Being unavailable.
 When one physician calls another, he or she is put right through.
 When a physician calls a member of the hospital management team, he or she is told, "He's in a meeting; leave your number and I'll have him call you when he gets around to it."

-• Failing to put the onus of communication physician leaders.
-It is up to management to provide leadership training opportunities for the medical executive committee and other physician leaers, including how to communicate managemen goals and decisions to physicians, and how to transmit physician concerns to management.
+• Conflicts in communication.
+It is up to management to provide leadership training opportunities for the medical executive committee and other physician leaders, including how to communicate management goals and decisions to physicians, and how to transmit physician concerns to management.

 In addition, physician leaders must be aware of and avoid common mistakes when talking to and working with executives and managers, such as: